On this page

 Agreement in the employment contract

-The employer and employee can make agreements on the party in whose name the patent will be held if the employee makes an invention.
+The employer and employee can make agreements on the party in whose name the patent will be held if the employee creates an invention.
 These agreements must be laid down in writing.
 Often a waiver clause is included in an employment contract, as a result of which each invention that is made by the employee passes to the employer.
 This makes it absolutely clear and undisputable who is entitled to the patent rights and disputes on the matter are avoided.
 If, therefore, an inventor in employment believes he has a right to a patent, it would be advisable for him to examine his employment contract first to see whether any previous agreements have been made with the employer.

 Should no agreements have been made, the employee's job description will be decisive.
 If the job description states that it is the employee's task to carry out research and come up with inventions, the Patent Act 1995 stipulates that the employer is entitled to apply for a patent on the invention.
 This also applies to inventions that have been made by several employees.